-Family literacy programs include four instructional components.
-Each program must use instructional programs for children and adults that are based on reading research and best practice to increase the probability that adults will improve their literacy skills, children will enter school prepared to learn to read, and parents will be able to help their children succeed in school.
+Family literacy programs include four instructional components and must use instructional programs for children and adults that are based on reading research and best practice to increase the probability that adults will improve their literacy skills, children will enter school prepared to learn to read, and parents will be able to help their children succeed in school.
+Programs must use a variety of instructional models, including in-person instruction and distance learning options, to support families' access to instruction and family literacy activities of sufficient intensity to achieve educational gains and family outcomes in a timeframe that meets families' needs.